realA10001986/Dash-Gauges/README.md

 ## Firmware Installation

-If a previous version of the Dash Gauges firmware, or any other firmware of the BTTF family ([TCD](https://tcd.out-a-ti.me), [FC](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)), is installed on your device's ESP32, you can update easily using the pre-compiled binary.
+If a previous version of the Dash Gauges firmware is installed on your device's ESP32, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/dashgauges-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Dash-Gauges/blob/main/install/dashgauges-A10001986.ino.nodemcu-32s.bin)).

-If you are using a fresh ESP32 board, please see [dashgauges-A10001986.ino](https://github.com/realA10001986/Dash-Gauges/blob/main/dashgauges-A10001986/dashgauges-A10001986.ino) for detailed build information.
+If you are using a fresh ESP32 board, please see [dashgauges-A10001986.ino](https://github.com/realA10001986/Dash-Gauges/blob/main/dashgauges-A10001986/dashgauges-A10001986.ino) for detailed build and upload information.

  *Important: After a firmware update, the "empty" LED might blink for short while after reboot.
 Do NOT unplug the device during this time.*